v6d-io/v6d/docs/notes/kedro-integration-performance.rst

 ====================================

-This is a performance report of kedro integration, here we will compare three different data catalog of kedro benchmark project: vineyard, AWS S3 and MinIO S3.
+This is a performance report of kedro integration, here we will compare three different data catalog of kedro benchmark project: vineyard(v0.15.3), AWS S3 and MinIO S3(the latest one).

 Create a kubernetes cluster
 ---------------------------

-If you don't have a kubernetes on hand, you can use the `kind <https://kind.sigs.k8s.io/>`_ to create a kubernetes cluster with 4 nodes(including a master node) as follows:
+If you don't have a kubernetes on hand, you can use the `kind v0.20.0 <https://kind.sigs.k8s.io/>`_ to create a kubernetes cluster with 4 nodes(including a master node) as follows:

 .. code:: bash